woreom/meta-tasks/README.md

 autoencoder_prtotypical -> This is the implementation of our idea.

-base -> Was a backup code framework that I changed after week 2 and just saved as a back, its primary purpose is a simple prototypical network.
+Base -> This was a backup code framework that I changed after week two and saved as a backup.
+Its primary purpose is a simple prototypical network.

 ## Testing
 For General use, you must first train an autoencoder as a backbone and then train the few-shot classifier (Prototypical Classifier).

-For recreating the results from the paper you must first train an autoencoder in `prototypical_networks_with_autoencoders/autoencoder.ipynb` and then use it to train the model in `prototypical_networks_with_autoencoders/autoencoder_prototypical_network.ipynb`.
+To recreate the paper's results, you must first train an autoencoder in `prototypical_networks_with_autoencoders/autoencoder.ipynb` and then use it to train the model in `prototypical_networks_with_autoencoders/autoencoder_prototypical_network.ipynb`.

-To compare this paper's results with the normal Prototypical Network, you can train your encoder with `prototypical_networks_with_autoencoders/prototypical_network.ipynb`
+To compare this paper's results with the average Prototypical Network, you can train your encoder with `prototypical_networks_with_autoencoders/prototypical_network.ipynb.`